andreasnyh/NeighbourUP/README.md

 Run <code>npm install </code> in the project folder to get all the needed dependencies.

 ## Tools

+#### Storybook
+Storybook is a user interface development environment and playground for UI components.
+The tool enables developers to create components independently and showcase components interactively in an isolated development environment.

+To run storybook, run <code> run storybook</code> in terminal and a new browser tab will open with storybook. <br/>
+Here you can see your individual components and tweak them as you like.
+#### Jest

 #### ESLint
 The project got Eslint installed which will show linting errors in the editor and enforce us to use Airbnb code standard.